vuxcode/we1-project-VioletaJan/bug-list.md

 6. Iframe ruins the contact page.
 SOLVED by doing it not the way I wanted.
 7. MENU bar disappears when scrolling down.
 SOLVED
 8. Impossible to publish the page.
 SOLVED
-9.
-10. I can not move images how I want.
 11. How to write the text in 3 different columns in CV page.
-12. What kind of logo should I use?
+SOLVED
 13. Page doesn't work on smaller screen.
+HALF SOLVED
+14.
+15. I can not move images how I want.
+17. What kind of logo should I use?
+18. How to insert accessibility atributes?
+19. How to manege EXPERIENSE EDUCATION and SKILLS labels separately?

 Whats left:
 1. Accessibility